ucdavis/cru-computing/_posts/peaks/2019-01-29-access-item.markdown

 # Actions
 * You can assign a person to an Access item.
 Multiple people can be assigned to an Access.
 * Only one person at a time can be assigned to an Access item.
-* If you delete an Access it will unassign all people currently assigned first.
+* If you delete an Access it will un-assign all people currently assigned first.

 # Details
 * From here you can view the details or click on "Edit Access" to change Access or revoke access.
 NOTE!
 This is the only place to revoke individual access assignments.